koalavc/MERN-Stack/README.md

-# What does this use?
+# What does this project use?

 - React 16.5
 - MongoDB